 Mayor of London and London Assembly Elections take place every four years.
-The last elections took place in May 2016 and the next elections are in May 2020.
+The last elections took place in May 2016 and the next elections are on 7 May 2020.

 Electing the Mayor and Assembly

 Organising and overseeing the elections

 There are three different ‘contests’ that make up GLA elections – and three different ballot papers for voters.
 These are for:

 - the 14 Members of the London Assembly that represent London’s 14 Constituencies

 - the 11 Assembly Members that represent the whole of London (London-wide Members)

 The Greater London Returning Officer (GLRO) is responsible for overseeing the three contests, including the preparations for the poll and the counting of the votes.
 The GLRO is appointed by the Mayor but acts and takes decisions independently of the GLA – and is ultimately responsible to the courts.